RSX Reality Synthesizer: RSX memory map

-Although the RSX has 256MB of GDDR3 RAM, not all of it is usable.
-The last 4MB is reserved for keeping track of the RSX internal state and issued commands.
-The 4MB of GPU Data contains RAMIN, RAMHT, RAMFC, DMA Objects, Graphic Objects, and the Graphic Context.
-The following is a breakdown of the address within 256MB of the RSX.
+Although the RSX has 256 MB of GDDR3 RAM, not all of it is usable.
+The last 4 MB is reserved for keeping track of the RSX internal state and issued commands.
+The 4 MB of GPU Data contains RAMIN, RAMHT, RAMFC, DMA Objects, Graphic Objects, and the Graphic Context.
+The following is a breakdown of the address within 256 MB of the RSX.

 Besides local GDDR3 memory, main XDR memory can be accessed by RSX too, which is limited to either: